gvwilson/sdxpy/en/src/vm/index.md

 </div>

-The next step is to extend our base class with one that has a `run` method.
+The next step is to add a `run` method to our VM.
-As its name suggests,
-this runs the program by fetching instructions and executing them until told to stop:
+This method runs the program by fetching instructions and executing them until told to stop:

 [% inc file="vm.py" omit="skip" %]

 Some instructions are very similar to others, so we will only look at three here.
-The first stores the value of one register in the address held by another register:
+The first, `str`, stores the value of one register in the address held by another register:

 [% inc file="vm.py" keep="op_str" %]

-The first three lines check that the operation is legal;
+Its first three lines check that the operation is legal;
 the fourth one uses the value in one register as an address, which is why it has nested array indexing.
 {: .continue}